-The middle stage of alcoholism is categorized by increase in unpredictable behaviour, issues with relationships, work or school and drinking in secret.
+The middle stage of alcoholism is categorized by an increase in unpredictable behavior, issues with relationships, work or school, and drinking in secret.
 They begin to realize they have lost their ability to regulate how much they drink, but they are often afraid to admit they have an issue.

 Late Stage Alcoholism